 The initial script was completed in 2011, and pilot tested in 2012.
 The MAVEN SOS E/PO team offered a webinar to SOS network members featuring Invisible Mars as well as an overview of the MAVEN mission and its science investigations.
 Participants were asked to share the Invisible Mars program with audiences at their institutions and then provide feedback to the MAVEN SOS E/PO team.
 The team modified the Invisible Mars module based on feedback from pilot testers as well as recommendations from the NASA Earth & Space Science Education Product Review.
 Additional revisions were made based on feedback from participants at an in-person workshop held at Cape Canaveral, Florida in November 2013.

-The Invisible Mars script and datasets will be updated as MAVEN returns data and new scientific discoveries are made.
+The most recent Invisible Mars script and datasets have been updated in April 2017 with the latest MAVEN data and scientific discoveries.

 DigitalSky 2 adaptation of Invisible Mars (128 MB ZIP)